TouchBistro/tb/CONTRIBUTING.md

       entrypoint: string     # Custom Docker entrypoint
       envFile: string        # Path to env file
       envVars: map           # Env vars to set for the services
+      mode: remote | build   # What mode to use: remote or build
       ports: string[]        # List of ports to expose
       preRun: string         # Script to run before starting the service, e.g. 'yarn db:prepare' to run db migrations
       repo: string           # The repo name on GitHub